Thailand in December – Weather, Best Places & Tips 2026

 Can you swim in Thailand in December?

-Is Thailand busy in December?
+Is Thailand crowded in December?

 Is Thailand good to visit at Christmas?